shantoroy/shantoroy.github.io/_posts/2021-02-15-write-email-to-professor-for-higher-study-abroad.md

 I sent the following follow-up email (replying to the earlier one) to the professors if I had not received a response of my first email in two weeks.
 > Dear Professor,

-> This is a follow up of my original communication send on October 16.
+> This is a follow-up to my original communication sent on October 16.
 I fear that I sent the mail at the least convenient time and you were busy at that moment.

 > I am interested to work you as I found that my research interests have a strong similarity with yours.
 I would like to have a chance to discuss our shared research interests and ongoing projects at length, perhaps on a Skype session.